carbon-design-system/carbon-react-native/CONTRIBUTING.md

 Before contributing to Carbon Reacti Native, you should make sure you have the following tools
 installed:

 - Make sure to have the [React Native](https://reactnative.dev/) CLI installed and working on your machine.
-You should follow this steps [here](https://reactnative.dev/docs/environment-setup?os=macos&platform=ios) to configure your environment.
+You should follow this steps [here](https://reactnative.dev/docs/environment-setup?os=macos&platform=ios) to configure your environment for IOS and Android.
 - [Node.js](https://nodejs.org/en/download/) v18 or above here or follow their
   installation through a package manager [here](https://nodejs.org/en/download/package-manager/))